ashiyaparveen/weather_app/README.md

 Open your web browser and go to http://localhost:8084.
  // now normally just create a hmtl , css and javascript file with code in it. now in the javascript the the data will get fecth from the OpenWeatherapp from the third party.//

-And then now i have created an another folder named WEATHER-APP.
-In the WEATHER-APP